 In the past, under the guise of promoting innovation, individual firms privately lobbied the Consumer Financial Protection Bureau to obtain special regulatory treatment.
 If they were successful, a firm receiving special treatment could then attract investors and customers by wrongly implying that their business model and practices were endorsed by the government.
 In other situations, companies that were able to successfully lobby for special treatment did not follow through on their end of the bargain.

 Consumer protection and financial regulators should not be in the business of picking winners and losers.
 After concluding that its policies failed to meaningfully promote innovation and after assessing the risks for abuse, the CFPB has shifted toward more open and transparent methods of adjusting its regulations for new business models.
-Instead, the agency is now inviting petitions for rulemaking and requests for Advisory Opinions, and focusing on other programs, like its Policy to Encourage Trial Disclosure Programs (TDP Policy) and other efforts to promote competition.
+Instead, the agency is now inviting petitions for rulemaking and requests for Advisory Opinions, and focusing on other programs, like its (TDP Policy) and other efforts to promote competition.

 ICBA application for alternative mortgage disclosures for construction loans